o42a/o42a-doc/contents/docs/expressions/references.md

 previously evaluated value of `<expression>`.
 Such object is called _eager object_.

-Any object inherited from eager object also inherits its value.
-Thus, the inherited object is eager too.
-**It is not possible to redefine the values of inherited eager objects.**
+**It is not possible to inherit eager objects or override eager fields.**

 Other